Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups: Preliminaries

 For the above non-exceptional cases, the extended standard Dynkin diagram corresponding to $\widetilde\Pi$ is a diagram extending the standard Dynkin diagram associated with $\Pi$, by adding a vertex $\alpha_0$ connected to the first vertex of the standard Dynkin diagram.
 Adding such a vertex is exactly for assurance that the extended system $\widetilde\Pi$ contains the standard fundamental root system $\Pi_0$ of $\ggg_\bz$.
-Consequently, the Weyl group of $\ggg$ naturally becomes the Coxeter group for $\widehat W(\ggg)$.
+Consequently, the Weyl group of $\ggg$ naturally {turns into a Coxeter subgroup inside $\widehat W$.} {All $\widehat r_{\theta}$ with $\theta\in \widetilde\Pi$ will be called simple {\sl{super-reflections}}.}

 As to the cases $A(m|n)$ and $C(m)$, we set $\widetilde\Pi=\Pi$.
-The case $B(m)$ will be not considered in this paper because it does not admit any isotropic odd root, and its super Weyl group coincides with the ordinary Weyl group as mentioned in (0.3.2) of \S\ref{sec: main results forward}.
+The case $B(m)$ will be not considered in this paper because it does not admit any isotropic odd root, and its super Weyl group coincides with the ordinary Weyl group as mentioned in (0.4.2) of \S\ref{sec: main results forward}.